315+ Telescopes Ranked

 Not Recommended Telescope

 The Powerseeker 70AZ’s poor quality accoutrements mean it’s simply not worth the price of admission.
+I do not recommend the Celestron PowerSeeker 70AZ mainly due to its weak mount and low-quality accessories.
 There are several larger, superior, and much less frustrating options in its price range to choose from.

 Powerseeker 70AZ Optical Tube & Quality

-Most of the parts on the OTA are plastic, but plastic doesn’t necessarily mean bad quality on its own.
+Most of the parts on the OTA are plastic, but I don’t consider plastic to be necessarily bad quality on its own.
 Celestron has done a pretty good job of keeping the parts of the scope overall metal when they need to be.
 However, the same cannot be said for the accessories.

 The Junk Accessories

-Unlike some of the other PowerSeekers, which have severely deficient mounts or bad optics, the main killer of the Celestron PowerSeeker 70AZ is really its supplied accessories.
+Unlike some of the other PowerSeekers, which have severely deficient mounts or bad optics, I think the main killer of the Celestron PowerSeeker 70AZ is really its supplied accessories.

-The included diagonal is an Amici design, shaped like a handle after Celestron noticed that people tend to grab the diagonal as such during product testing.
-It works fine and presents correct left-right and up-down images for terrestrial viewing.
-However, this is not really useful for astronomical viewing and the Amici prism absorbs light, making for a dimmer image at the eyepiece.
+The included star diagonal is an Amici design, shaped like a handle after Celestron noticed that people tend to grab the diagonal as such during product testing.
+It works fine and presents me with correct left-right and up-down images for terrestrial viewing.
+However, this is not particularly useful for astronomical viewing and the Amici prism also absorbs light, making for a dimmer image at the eyepiece.

 The 5×24 finderscope on the Celestron PowerSeeker 70AZ is also near-useless, being made entirely of plastic with a dim, narrow field of view and a bracket that is all-but-impossible to use to align the finder.